mrsarm/backset/README.md

         is ```Json deserialize error: missing field `FIELDNAME` at line \d+ column \d+```, the error type and field name can be inferred.
 - [ ] Random PKs
+- [ ] New CLI command `env` to print all configurations in the form `ENV=value`.
+      - [ ] Encapsulates env access into a new module that prevent access to env not defined beforehand.

 ### About